jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 * Family - Family to which species belongs	e.g. Polygonaceae.
 * Order	- Order to which species belongs	e.g. Caryophyllales.
 * Genus	- Genus used in SpeciesAuthor	e.g. Chorizanthe.
-* SpeciesAccepted - Currently accepted latin name.
+* SpeciesAccepted - Currently accepted Latin name.
 This information is is obtained from The Plant List.
 * GenusAccepted	Taxonomic genus name of study SpeciesAccepted, as per The Plant List.
 * SpeciesEpithetAccepted	Taxonomic species epithet name of study SpeciesAccepted (see above), as per The Plant List epithet e.g. pungens
 * InfraspecificAccepted	Taxonomic infraspecific name of study SpeciesAccepted, as per The Plant List	infraspecies	e.g. pungens.